stedy/binge-trendy/README.md

 I use the website [GraphTV](http://graphtv.kevinformatics.com/) frequently to get a visual glance at if a TV show is getting better or worse over time.
-GraphTV plots the IMDb user ratings and then performs a [linear regression](https://en.wikipedia.org/wiki/Linear_regression) of the rating by the episode number to make a trend line.
-I have often found that watching the shows above the trend line means I can just watch the best episodes and skip the bad ones.
+GraphTV plots the IMDb user ratings for every episode and then performs a [linear regression](https://en.wikipedia.org/wiki/Linear_regression) of the episode rating by the episode number to make a trend line.
+I have often found that watching the shows above the trend line means I can just watch the best episodes and skip the bad ones (i.e. the ones below the trend line).
 I also wanted a good reason to check out the excellent [OMDb API](http://www.omdbapi.com/)

 For example, lets say I am interested in watching the best episodes of